-For the most part, we tried to narrow our selections to tequilas you have a chance of trying, either via a good local bar, liquor store or online shop (we recommend ReserveBar for quick orders and Frootbat or SipTequila for the harder-to-find stuff).
+For the most part, we tried to narrow our selections to tequilas you actually have a chance of trying, whether via a good local bar, liquor store or online shop (ReserveBar, Frootbat, Total Wine, SipTequila or almost any of these boozy e-commerce stores).
 Undoubtedly, we skipped something you liked.
-If you want more selections, check out our other fine lists (best tequila for margaritas, best tequila under $30, best luxury tequilas, etc.).
-As for our criteria?
-We weren’t necessarily agnostic — celebrity tequilas needed to truly stand out to get on the list, for example — and we tried to mix in everyday brands with under-the-radar picks, along with several women-run or -owned tequilas and some independent distilleries.
-As well, we tried to pick something in every tequila category (yes, even Cristalino).
+So if you want more selections, check out our other fine lists like best tequila for Margaritas, best tequila under $30 and best luxury tequilas.

+As for our criteria, we weren’t necessarily agnostic.
+Celebrity tequilas needed to truly stand out to get on the list, and we tried to mix in everyday brands with under-the-radar picks, along with several women-run or -owned tequilas and independent distilleries.
+We even spotlighted a brand that makes tequila outside of Jalisco, the primary but not only state in Mexico that’s allowed to make the spirit.
+And we tried to pick something in every tequila category (yes, even cristalino) and at every price point.

-In no particular order, here are 50 of the best bottles of tequila for Cinco de Mayo:
+In no particular order, here are 50 of the best bottles of tequila for Cinco de Mayo.

 Casa Noble

-These estate-grown organic tequilas, the brainchild of Maestro Tequilero Jose “Pepe” Hermosillo, went through a pretty big relaunch in 2021, with new bottles and a slight reformulation — but all three expressions are ideal for sipping.
+These estate-grown organic tequilas, the brainchild of Maestro Tequilero Jose “Pepe” Hermosillo, went through a pretty big relaunch in 2021, with new bottles and a slight reformulation — but all of their expressions are ideal for sipping.
 You can read our in-depth review here and note that the brand is both organic and additive-free.

 LALO